Religious sector resistance against the Marcos dictatorship: Tullio Favali

-A Roman Catholic missionary priest sent by the Pontifical Institute for Foreign Missions, Tullio Favali (10 December 1946 – 11 April 1985) was the first foreign missionary to be killed during the years of the Marcos dictatorship.
-While serving as a parish priest in La Esperanza, Tulunan, North Cotabato, Favali was called by the townspeople for help after the Marcos government's paramilitary forces, led by Edilberto, Norberto, Jr., and Elpidio Manero, shot the town's tailor.
-When the Manero brothers saw him arrive and enter a house, Norberto, Jr. dragged his motorcycle and set it on fire.
+A Catholic missionary priest sent by the Pontifical Institute for Foreign Missions, Tullio Favali (10 December 1946 – 11 April 1985) was the first foreign missionary to be killed during the years of the Marcos dictatorship.
+While serving as a parish priest in La Esperanza, Tulunan, Cotabato, Favali was called by the townspeople for help after the Marcos government's paramilitary forces, led by Edilberto, Norberto Jr., and Elpidio Manero, shot the town's tailor.
+When the Manero brothers saw him arrive and enter a house, Norberto Jr. dragged his motorcycle and set it on fire.
 When Favali hurried out after seeing the fire, Edilberto shot the priest point-blank in his head, trampled on his body and fired again.
-This caused the priest's skull to crack open, and Norberto, Jr. picked at the brains and displayed them to horrified witnesses.
+This caused the priest's skull to crack open, and Norberto Jr. picked at the brains and displayed them to horrified witnesses.
 The brothers, along with a few other gang members, stood by laughing and heckling.

 Oscar D. Francisco

-Oscar "Oca" Diamaro Francisco (February 10, 1946 - August 15, 2010) - A graduate of the Mapua Institute of Technology who eventually worked for the Roman Catholic Archdiocese of Manila's National Secretariat for Social Action and the Ecumenical Movement for Justice and Peace (EMJP), Oca Francisco played a key role in developing the concept of Basic Christian Community-Community Organizing (BCC-CO), a program of the Roman Catholic Church in the Philippines which became an important means by which Filipino Catholics, priests and laity alike, could work to counter the abuses of the Marcos dictatorship.
+Oscar "Oca" Diamaro Francisco (February 10, 1946 - August 15, 2010) - A graduate of the Mapua Institute of Technology who eventually worked for the Archdiocese of Manila's National Secretariat for Social Action and the Ecumenical Movement for Justice and Peace (EMJP), Oca Francisco played a key role in developing the concept of Basic Christian Community-Community Organizing (BCC-CO), a program of the Catholic Church in the Philippines which became an important means by which Filipino Catholics, priests and laity alike, could work to counter the abuses of the Marcos dictatorship.
 Among the many figures in the resistance to the dictatorship, he is often said to have had the widest network of contacts, since he was able to interact with resistance figures across the political spectrum, and from activists in the poorest Philippine Barangays to lobbyists in international fora involved in the international fight against the dictatorship.